bbchallenge/bbchallenge/src/routes/(app)/story/+page.md

 ### BB(5)

-The above motivates the Busy Beaver Challenge: **let's try to collaboratively find BB(5)**, the smallest currently unkown BB value.
+The above motivates the Busy Beaver Challenge: **let's try to collaboratively find BB(5)**, the smallest currently unknown BB value.

 Prior work exhibited the current <a  href="https://bbchallenge.org/{BB5_champion}&w=250&ox=0.8&status=halt" rel="external">5-state busy beaver champion</a> halting after 47,176,870 steps [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html) which has not been beaten in the past 30 years.